Updated: 4 days ago

 7 popular Thai street foods

 There is an absolutely massive array of different dished to sample when you are in Thailand.
 In fact, it can pretty overwhelming, especially if it is your first time.

 So in that vein, I have decided to keep it simple and introduce you to a few of the famous and favorite dishes the Thai street food scene has to offer.

 Wok-fried noodle with egg, or prawn, chicken or beef.
 This is a very tasty dish and easy to make.
 Popular throughout Thailand

 Spicy papaya salad

-Strips of green papaya are crunched in a mortar and pestle with a range of ingredients that include sugar, fish sauce, lime and chilies.
-This creates a sweet, sour, salty and hot flavor, associated with many Thai dishes.
+Strips of green papaya are crunched in a mortar and pestle with a range of ingredients that include sugar, fish sauce, lime and chillies.
+This creates a sweet, sour, salty and hot flavour, associated with many Thai dishes.

-The Thai omelet is pretty similar to the traditional omelet you are probably familiar with, but with a Thai twist.
+The Thai omelette is pretty similar to the traditional omelette you are probably familiar with, but with a Thai twist.
 Spicy, salty and packed with seafood such as prawns and squid (optional)